 Photographer and journalist Alex Kay Potter works mostly in the Middle East, and has studied in Beirut.
 In Yemen, a civil war that started in 2015 has destroyed historic buildings, homes, and lives.
 Above, boys check their phones in darkness during a power outage.
 Below, a workout in Sana'a, Yemen’s capital city.

-Cover image by Marie Tithon.
+Cover image by Alex Kay Potter.